This vegan caramelized onion galette (a.k.a. freeform tart) has a flaky, homemade coconut oil crust and savory cashew “ricotta”.

 Instructions

-- Start the ricotta.
-Place 1 cup cashews in a bowl and cover with boiling water.
+- Start Ricotta.
+Place 1 cup cashews in a small bowl and cover with boiling water.
 Soak for at least 30 minutes.

-- Meanwhile, start the onions.
-Heat 2 tablespoons oil in a large non-stick skillet over medium heat.
-Add the onions, 1 teaspoon thyme, 1/4 teaspoon salt, and lots of pepper, and toss to coat.
-Cover tightly with a lid and cook until the onions have released some of their liquid, about 5 minutes.
+- Cook Onions.
+Meanwhile, heat 2 tablespoons oil in a large non-stick skillet over medium heat.
+Add the onions, 1 teaspoon thyme, 1/2 teaspoon salt, and lots of pepper.
+Cover tightly with a lid and cook until the onions have released some of their liquid and are starting to turn translucent, 10 to 12 minutes.

-- Uncover, reduce the heat to very low, and cook until the onions are brown and pasty, stirring frequently, about 1 hour.
-If the onions start to get crispy, turn the heat down.
-If the onions look too dry, add a tablespoon or 2 of water.
-When they’re done, stir in the vinegar, and turn the heat off.
+- Uncover and reduce the heat to low.
+Cook, stirring every 5 minutes, until the onions are brown and pasty, about 45 minutes.
+If the onions start to get crispy or brown too quickly, turn the heat down.
+If the onions look too dry, add a tablespoon of water.
+When they’re ready, stir in 1 tablespoon balsamic, and turn the heat off.

-- Finish the ricotta.
-Drain the cashews and place in a food processor or Vitamix.
+- Finish Ricotta.
+Drain the cashews and place in a clean food processor.
 Add 1 tablespoon lemon juice, 2 teaspoons miso, 1 garlic clove, and 1/4 teaspoon salt.
 Pulse until everything is broken down.
-Add 1/4 cup water and puree until creamy.
+Then add 1/4 cup water and purée until creamy.

 - Preheat the oven to 375ºF.

-- Roll out the dough: Take the dough out of the fridge and rest at room temp for a few minutes before rolling.
-Sprinkle a bit of flour on the counter, rolling pin, and dough to prevent sticking.
-Roll into a rectangular-ish shape about 3/4-inch-thick and fold the dough into thirds (like folding a letter for an envelope).
+- Roll Out Dough.
+Take the dough out of the fridge and rest at room temp for a few minutes.
+Sprinkle a bit of flour on the counter and roll the dough into a rectangular-ish shape about 3/4-inch-thick.
+Fold the dough into thirds (like folding a letter for an envelope).
 Roll out again, then fold again, this time meeting the 2 short ends in the middle (so it looks like an open book).
 Finally, roll the dough into a 1/4-inch-thick rectangle.
 Transfer to a parchment-lined baking sheet.
-If the dough start to feel wet/sticky at this point, firm it up in the fridge for a few minutes.
+(If the dough starts to feel wet/sticky, place it in the fridge to firm it up for a few minutes.)

 Notes

-- If making the dough from scratch is too intimidating, just use a store-bought one.
+- If making dough from scratch is too daunting, use a store-bought pie crust instead.

-- If your oil is entirely liquid, measure it out and place it in the fridge for up to 15 minutes until it’s opaque and scoopable.
+- If your coconut oil is liquid, measure it out and place it in the fridge for up to 15 minutes until it’s opaque and scoopable.

 Nutrition